Apple Transitional Export Quota Bill

 establishing, amending, or terminating any other quota or other trade system for apples.

-Nothing in this Part prevents any person from exporting apples to the UK without holding a quota allocation or an export certificate if the person is doing so under a right that lies outside the quota system.
+Nothing in this Act prevents any person from exporting apples to the UK without holding a quota allocation or an export certificate if the person is doing so under a right that lies outside the quota system.

 For example,—